nellyam/Chat-App/README.md

 <h2>Development server</h2>

-Run **npm start** for a dev server.
+Run <code>npm start</code> for a dev server.
 Navigate to http://localhost:12345/ The app will automatically reload if you change any of the source files.

-Run **npm install** to install all the project dependancies
+Run <code>npm install</code> to install all the project dependancies